aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/document-conversion-and-processing/recovering-tiff-image-data/_index.md

 A: Absolutely.
 The API includes resizing, cropping, filtering, format conversion, and metadata editing, allowing you to both recover and enhance images in a single pipeline.

 **Q: Can I use Aspose.Imaging for Java in commercial projects?**
 A: Yes – a commercial license is required for production deployments.
-You can obtain a license **[here](https://purchase.aspose.com/buy)**.
+You can obtain a license **[purchase a commercial license](https://purchase.aspose.com/buy)**.

 **Q: How do I save the recovered image to a new file?**
 A: After loading, call `image.save("RecoveredImage.tiff");` inside the `try` block.
 You can also choose a different format such as PNG by changing the file extension.